 11 Tips For Spring Cleaning Your Stable

-With bluebells about to come up in the woods and photos of foals starting to appear on Facebook, it must be Spring.
-So it must be time to spring clean your stable.
+When the sun comes out and delivers a hint of warmth to the air, it's easy to start turning thoughts to the Spring, and you know what that means, don't you?
+It must be time to spring clean your stable.
 We all dread it but it has to be done.
 Remember your stable is the place that your horse calls home.
 By giving it a good clean, you’ll be creating a comfortable space for him to live in, making him happier and healthy at the same time.
 Here are some tips and helpful pointers from EQUUS to consider before you start…

-2) Then get your tools ready.
-Here are some ideas of the kind of things you’ll need: ladders, barrows, good brooms, buckets, disinfectant, hose or pressure waster (pressure washers are a god-send, perhaps try to borrow one if you can!)
+2) Get your tools ready.
+Here are some ideas of the kind of things you’ll need: ladders, barrows, good brooms, buckets, disinfectant, hose or pressure washer (pressure washers are a god-send!
+Perhaps try to borrow one if you can!).

-4) Give roof areas and trusses a good sweep or, even a vacuum, to remove dust and cobwebs.
-Sweep the floor thoroughly and making sure you get into all the corners, use a dustpan and brush for those fiddly areas.
+4) Give roof areas and trusses a good sweep, or even a vacuum, to remove dust and cobwebs.
+Sweep the floor thoroughly and make sure you get into all the corners - use a dustpan and brush for those fiddly areas.
 If you use a hoover, don’t forget to empty the bag afterwards!

 6) Clean and check all light fittings and windows.
-Clean windows with white vinegar.
-This means less chemicals for the horse, makes it much cheaper for you and it leaves your windows spotless!
+White vinegar is great for cleaning windows.
+This means less chemicals for the horse, makes it much cheaper for you, and it leaves your windows spotless!

-7) Clean out buckets and/or water feeder thoroughly, remember to scrub.
-“Milton" is a good chemical to clean things your horse will eat/drink out of, it’s used for infants and is less smelly than bleach and less harmful.
+7) Scrub buckets and/or water feeder thoroughly.
+“Milton" is a good chemical to clean things your horse will eat/drink out of, as it’s used for infants and is less smelly and harmful than bleach.

 8) Are you ready for the grimmest part of all?
-Put a peg on your nose, scrub the rubber matting clean and hose down whilst it’s out of the stable side and hose off.
+Put a peg on your nose, then scrub the rubber matting clean and hose it down whilst it’s outside of the stable.
 Yuk!
 (Or pay your little brother or sister £5 to do it for you!).

-9) Allow it all to dry thoroughly - we mean really thoroughly!
+9) Allow EVERYTHING to dry thoroughly - and we mean really thoroughly!

 11) Finally have a cup of tea and a bar of chocolate and dream about the months of great summer riding ahead!